Masatsugar/graph-decomposition-reassembling/README.md

 pip install -e mi-collections/
 ```

-**Note**: The v1.0.0-paper tag contains the exact code and dependencies used in the published paper to ensure reproducibility of results.
+**Note**: The v1.0.0-paper tag contains the exact code and dependencies used in the published paper to ensure results.

 ### Citation